-Can I work out ownership
+Can I work out ownership by looking?

-You can often guess who owns a fence by looking at where the frames are – the owners should have put these up facing away their own property so their neighbour gets the 'good' side.
+You can often guess who owns a fence by looking at where the frames are – the builders or property owners should have put the fence up facing away from their own property so their neighbour gets the 'good' side.
 This should be repeated with the neighbour on the other side so each home has one 'bad' and one 'good' side.

 To be entirely sure however you will need to check the title deeds for your house.
 If you own your home you should find a copy in your paperwork or ask the solicitor who did your conveyancing.
-If the information is not listed on the title plans, you'll have to check the plans that are registered with the Land Registry (which costs a small fee to access).
-When looking at the plans, the ownership is indicated by a “T” marked on the plans on one side of a boundary.
+If the information is not listed on the title plans, you'll have to check the plans that are registered with the Land Registry (which may charge a small fee to access).
+Ensure that you are on the official gov.uk website (linked above) as there are several copycat, official-looking websites that will charge you unnecessary fees.

 • If the “T” is written on your side of the boundary, you're responsible for maintaining it.

-What if I can't find
+What if I can't find anything?

 1. You can undertake a further search of the Registry of Deeds which holds records of unregistered land.

-2. You can strike a “boundary agreement” with your neighbour(s).
-This will put everything down on paper, and can officially be recorded as an ongoing legal document – saving future owners the hassle of a fencing dispute.
-Working this out between yourselves is often the smartest move.
-However, it is wise to consult a legal expert and also check the extent of the agreement’s powers.
+2. You can strike a boundary agreement with your neighbour(s).
+This will put everything down on paper and can officially be recorded as an ongoing legal document, saving future owners the hassle of a fencing dispute.
+Working this out between yourselves is often the smartest move, however it is wise to consult a legal expert and also check the extent of the agreement’s powers.

-repair their fence, what can I do?
+My neighbour won’t repair their fence, what can I do?

 If your neighbour is adamant about not repairing their fence or has not shown any interest in doing so, there is not much you can do to change their mind.
 You could erect your own fence alongside your neighbour’s fence, within your boundary.
 Then there will be two fences running alongside each other, with yours covering the look of your neighbour’s fence.